Developing Cyber-Resilient Systems

 Speaker: Robert Martin, Senior Principal Engineer, MITRE.
 Lead on the Common Weakness Enumeration (CWE) and the lead researcher on the CISQ Security measure.

 Application security is a key component of Cyber Resilience.
-The CISQ Security measure was developed to predict the vulnerability of application source code to external attack.
-The measure identifies the Top 22 CWEs in software which represent the most widespread and frequently exploited security weaknesses.
-Watch this webinar to learn how to use the new standard to automatically detect cybersecurity vulnerabilities and measure application security.
+The CISQ Security standard is an automated measure developed to predict the vulnerability of application source code to external attack.
+The measure draws from the CWE/SANS Institute Top 25 Most Dangerous Software Errors and identifies the most widespread and frequently exploited security weaknesses in software.
+Watch this webinar to learn how to use the new standard to mitigate cybersecurity vulnerabilities and measure application security.
 Robert Martin will also provide an overview of the security landscape and future projects under consideration by CISQ, MITRE, and U.S. Government.

 Speaker: Dr. Carol Woody, Technical Lead, Survivability Analysis, Carnegie Mellon SEI